bskydive/typescript-tspqwe-linters/code-review.template.md

 Severity: moderate

 Works better than ESLint, use more wide [rule set](https://rules.sonarsource.com/) for much more language count.
-Included in EngX best practices and IT Security quality gates.
+Included in security and quality best practices.
 You can use corporate [sonar Qube](https://www.sonarqube.org/) and IDE plugin [sonarlint](https://marketplace.visualstudio.com/items?itemName=SonarSource.sonarlint-vscode)

 1. Expected an assignment or function call and instead saw an expression.
 Confusing IIFE usage.
 	* rule: [typescript:S905](https://rules.sonarsource.com/typescript/RSPEC-905)